-Since Khenpo Choga will be involved in teaching and writing projects during this time, he has requested that Thabgye Lama lead the 2015 Buddha Path Spring Retreat.
+Since Dzogchen Khenpo Choga Rinpoche will be involved in teaching and writing projects during this time, he has requested that Thabgye Lama lead the 2016 Buddha Path Spring Retreat.

-A vibrant and dynamic teacher, Khenpo Choga is a 33rd-generation lineage holder of the Buddhist wisdom lineage of Dzogchen, a lama of Dzogchen Monastery, and professor of the Dzogchen Shri Singha University.
-Khen Rinpoche has more than seven years of solitary cave meditation experience in the high Tibetan holy mountains and embodies the qualities of a realized practitioner and yogi.
+A vibrant and dynamic teacher, Dzogchen Khenpo Choga Rinpoche is a 33rd-generation lineage holder of the Buddhist wisdom lineage of Dzogchen, a Lama of Dzogchen Monastery, and professor of the Dzogchen Shri Singha University.
+Dzogchen Khenpo Choga Rinpoche has more than seven years of solitary cave meditation experience in the high Tibetan holy mountains and embodies the qualities of a realized practitioner and yogi.
 He is a published author of numerous Tibetan and English books, including The Buddha Path, a practice book that encompasses all of Buddha's teachings, and which is now available in English, Chinese, Russian, and German.
 It is soon to be released in Nepali, Japanese, and Spanish.

 As always the teachings and ceremonies themselves are offered free of charge, but it is traditional in Buddhism for the student to make an individual offering to the teacher during the retreat.
 You may voluntarily make an offering to the teacher at anytime during the retreat.
 It is most auspicious to do this at the beginning of the retreat at the end of the opening ceremony.